Ping SDKs

 Your user’s tokens should be stored under the Token Vault Proxy origin on port 5175, not under the React app’s origin on port 5173.

-If you observe that behavior, then you have successfully implemented ForgeRock Token Vault.
+If you observe that behavior, then you have successfully implemented Token Vault.
 Congratulations, your tokens are now more securely stored!

 Screenshot of sample app with a logged-in user showing tokens in Token Vault under alternative origin